harrisonbierman/jump-edit/README.md

 ### (je add) Option 1: explicitly providing a shell directory

-This is useful when the file you are tying to edit is not a direct child of the root of the project directory
+This is useful when the file to edit is not a direct child of the root directory of the project.

 ```bash
 # Add label, editor path, and shell directory.